 Cirques and Horns: Unveiling the Remarkable Geological Phenomena

 Cirques and horns are two fascinating geological features that have captured the imagination of earth scientists and adventurers alike.
-So these unique formations, often found in mountainous regions, offer a glimpse into the dynamic processes that shape our planet.
+These unique formations, often found in mountainous regions, offer a glimpse into the dynamic processes that shape our planet.
 In this article, we will explore the characteristics, formation processes, and significance of cirques and horns, shedding light on the awe-inspiring landscapes they create.

 Introduction